 Combine cheeses, meats, crackers, mustards, jams, and other ingredients to create your own gourmet gift baskets.
 Buy – or better yet, make – the individual items yourself and save a great deal of money over buying pre-built gift baskets from specialty stores.

 Think about what you would like in a basket like that.
-Here in Nova Scotia, I’d fill it with (and no, these are not affiliate links!) some Brothers Pepperoni (which I could eat by the pound), any incredibly delicious Growler cheese from That %^## Dutchman (yes, that’s the real name of the farm!) and a stack of Nova Scotia oatcakes (click here for a recipe).
+Here in Nova Scotia, I’d fill it with (and no, these are not affiliate links!) some Brothers Pepperoni (which I could eat by the pound), any incredibly delicious Growler cheese from That %^## Dutchman (yes, that’s the real name of the farm, and no, it’s not an affiliate link!) and a stack of Nova Scotia oatcakes (click here for a recipe).

 What could you put in a local gourmet basket?